sternstaub/Civitas-RPG-Framework/README.md

 # The Civitas Framework plugin

-***This section is about this plugin / this source code here.*** In other words, it handles the Civitas Framework plugin, which is provides kind of an API for different aspects
+***This section is about this plugin / this source code here.***

+In other words, it handles the Civitas Framework plugin, which is provides kind of an API for different aspects of role playing.
+The subplugins can then use the given archetypes to create interactions between the Civitas Modules (read the packages below).
+To give an example, a guild might function as a city owner, or it might aswell be a bank guild which does not own whole cities, but buys buildings in other players cities to gain some value from it.

-The classes herein are thus not supposed to hold world-related content (like xyz positions).
-Instead, it holds archetypes that can be used by CivitasPlugins.
-Instead, it provides an API for RPG-related stuff.
+However, it must be noted that the classes herein are not supposed to hold world-related content (like xyz positions).
+Also, don't expect to find many specific implementations in the CivitasFramework.
 The Framework plugin does not do anything within the game or the world by itself, but other plugins can use it.
+It holds archetypes that can be used by CivitasPlugins, providing an API for any RPG-related stuff and thus allowing the plugins which implement it to be more dynamic and even interact with other plugins that use Civitas.
 Consider it to be a blueprint collection.

 ## General aims